IdoitEngineer/OSI-Syn600/README.md

 Hit **R** to receive a file

-The loader has some special logic so that when it sees an incoming start/load address of $0000 then it assumes a BASIC program is being loaded and will jump to the basic warm start location.
+The loader has some special logic so that when it sees an incoming start/load address of $0000 then it assumes a BASIC program is being loaded and will jump to the BASIC warm start location, other wise it will jump to the load address when the upload is finished.

-> Note:  I've had issues with the BASIC interpreter having a bit of a hissy fit with the newly loaded program
->
-> >       Run the following after the OK prompt
-> >       PRINT FRE(1)
-> >       It will barf the first time, but run OK the second; BASIC programs usually work fine after that

-other wise it will jump to the load address when the upload is finished

 ### Basic